-Mr. Connelly has extensive experience in litigation involving mergers and acquisitions, securities and corporate governance issues.
-He has represented issuers, financial institutions, boards of directors and individuals in numerous high-profile securities, merger and takeover disputes and indemnity claims, and has had extensive involvement in large, complex internal investigations, derivative actions, class action lawsuits and SEC investigations.
-Mr. Connelly also has experience in complex insurance coverage litigation.
+Mr. Connelly has represented issuers, financial institutions, boards of directors, and individuals in numerous high-profile securities, merger and takeover disputes and indemnity claims, and has had extensive involvement in large, complex internal investigations, derivative actions, class action lawsuits, and SEC investigations.

 Mr. Connelly's experience includes representing:

-- Certain directors and officers of Books-A-Million, Inc., in a shareholder class action in the Delaware Court of Chancery, challenging a multi-million dollar take-private transaction; successfully argued for application of new Delaware Supreme Court precedent to obtain dismissal of all claims (Vance v.
+- Certain directors and officers of Books-A-Million, Inc., in a shareholder class action in the Delaware Court of Chancery, challenging a take-private merger; obtained dismissal of all claims (Vance v.
 Books-A-Million Inc., C.A.
 No. 11343-VCL (Del.
 Ch.
-2016)
+2016)); and won affirmance of that ruling before the Delaware Supreme Court (Rousset et al. v.
+Anderson et al., Case No. 515,2016 (Del.
+Supr.
+2016))

 - Allergan, Inc. in litigation before the Delaware Court of Chancery and the United States District Court for the Central District of California arising from the US$53 billion hostile takeover attempt by Valeant Pharmaceuticals International and activist investor Pershing Square Capital Management; Mr. Connelly was part of the team that successfully challenged Valeant’s undisclosed trading with Pershing Square before the takeover bid was announced